Community Letter: Correcting 38th District misinformation

 Link here

-My Note: If a municipality chooses to use it, this would be a one-time impact fee on new commercial developments, similar to other impact fees for water or sewage.
-The bill does not mandate 10% or any specific amount; that would be up to the town and it should be reasonably tied to the demand for affordable housing (often for new workers) that would be created by a new commercial development.
+My Note: My opponent claimed that this is about raising commercial property taxes, but it’s not.
+The bill enables a municipality, if they choose to, to include a one-time impact fee on new commercial developments (in other states it’s known as a linkage fee), similar to other impact fees for water or sewage.
+Nothing in the bill says 10%; the impact fee would be up to the town and it should be reasonably tied to the demand for affordable housing (often for new workers) that would be created by a new large-scale commercial development.

 Amends the capital gains tax rates and holding period from 5 years to 1 year.
 Imposes a non-owner-occupied tax on homes assessed at more than $1,000,000